smagri/raspberryPiPico2W_ultimateGPStracker/README.md

 logfile  on it,  xfer.ultimateGPStracker.log.Pico2PC.py will  transfer the logfile to the PC correctly.

+The  problem turned  out that  the python  program with  prints in  it worked and without prints it did not work.
+I managed to work out that the   UART   had   junk   data   in  it   before   my   main   program xfer.ultimateGPStracker.log.Pico2PC.py started so I added some code to flush the UART before the main part and end part of my code was run.

 Converting logged csv of latitudes and longitudes to .kmz/.kml for
 ------------------------------------------------------------------